 Day 4: Wiñaywayna – Machu Picchu – Cusco (6km, 2 hrs)

 Start early for the final day.
-The first part is a one-hour hike to the Sun Gate before sunrise to enjoy the breathtaking views of Machu Picchu.
-Then, it's another hour to Machu Picchu.
+The first part is a one-hour hike to the Sun Gate (Circuit 1) before sunrise to enjoy the breathtaking views of Machu Picchu.
+Then, it's another hour to visit Machu Picchu through Circuit 3.
 Finally, take the exclusive panoramic Vistadome train back to Cusco.

 Included: